Scotty 2 Hotty: Various tag teams (2001–2007)

 Scotty returned to the ring in June 2001, taking part in the rivalry between Team WWF and The Alliance.
 During this time, he formed a tag team with Albert, who subsequently adopted the nickname "The Hip Hop Hippo", and they collectively became known as the "Zoo Crew".
 The team competed in the tag team division until April 2002, when Albert betrayed Scotty by attacking him.
 Soon thereafter, Scotty began experiencing pains in his previously injured neck, and on May 7, 2002, Dr. Lloyd Youngblood performed neck surgery (cervical fusion) on him.

 Scotty spent 18 months recuperating, returning to the ring on television in October 2003.
 Wrestling on the SmackDown! brand, Scotty formed a tag team with his former ally Rikishi.
 Together, they competed in the tag team division and ultimately defeated the Basham Brothers to win the WWE Tag Team Championship on February 5, 2004.
 Scotty and Rikishi successfully defended their titles in a four-way tag team match at WrestleMania XX.
 Their reign ended on April 22, 2004 when they were defeated by Charlie Haas and Rico.
+At Judgment Day, Scotty lost to Mordecai in Mordecai's in ring debut.
 On July 16, 2004, WWE released Rikishi, leaving Scotty on his own.

 After Rikishi's release, Scotty wrestled mainly on Velocity and in dark matches until early 2007.
 He also teamed with Funaki from 2005 to 2006.
 In late 2004, Scotty had a scare of testicular cancer, but he quickly recovered and was back wrestling within a couple of months.
 In February 2007 he returned briefly to the Raw roster, competing in a handful of matches on WWE Heat.
 He was released from the company on May 18, 2007.

-Sporadic appearances, NXT Trainer (2007–2021)
+Return to WWE

+Sporadic appearances (2007, 2012, 2014)

 Seven months after his release, on the December 10, 2007 15-Year Anniversary special episode of Raw, Scotty would take part in a "15-Year Flashback Battle Royal", lasting to the final four before being eliminated by Skinner.
 On the August 15, 2012 episode of NXT, Scotty would make a surprise appearance, defeating Heath Slater.
 On the January 6, 2014 episode of Raw, Scotty would reunite with Grand Master Sexay and Rikishi, defeating 3MB (Heath Slater, Drew McIntyre and Jinder Mahal) in a six-man tag team match.
 On February 24, at NXT Arrival, Scotty would team with Sexay, challenging The Ascension for the NXT Tag Team Championship in a losing effort.

+NXT Trainer (2016–2021)

 On September 7, 2016, Garland made his return to WWE as a trainer at the WWE Performance Center.
 According to Pro Wrestling Torch in 2017, Garland taught the middle class at the WWE Performance Center, the second of four levels of classes.
 He would stay with WWE until November 23, 2021, when Garland reportedly asked for his release from the company.